jasonli0616/EloScouter/EloAlgorithm.md

 ## EloScouter implementation

 The limitation of the Elo algorithm is that it only factors in wins and losses.
 Therefore, EloScouter will use a different algorithm with functional inspiration from Elo.
 For every column in each team, the outliers will be removed and the average will be calculated.
 Based on the positivity/negativity of the columns (eg. balls scored vs balls missed), a singular numeric value will be calculated for each team using the average of each column.
+This numeric value will serve as the ranking to predict a win or loss.
+The averaged column data will serve as the predicted match data.

 ## Sources Used